barbalet/guderian/PLAN.md

 - Every battle has source links, scenario notes, force data, objectives, balance status, and test coverage.
 - Existing and future maps hit the 400% detail-improvement target through denser sourceable geography rather than decorative markers.
 - Late-career battlefields after Guderian's 1941 dismissal are framed as Inspector General, Army General Staff, or post-dismissal context unless direct field command is proven.
-- All 35 selectable Guderian battles use the same visual and interactive playable-battle UI; command-scope caveats may appear as historical labels, but they must not create a separate or reduced playability mode.
+- All 35 selectable Guderian battles use the same visual and interactive playable-battle UI implementation; command-scope caveats may appear as historical labels, but they must not create a separate or reduced playability mode.
+- For battles 20-35, acceptance requires the real `DZWPlayableBattleView` path or a shared generalized successor with the same board renderer, view model, controls, gestures, session state, and interaction behavior as battles 1-19. `LateCareerMapSurface`, matching accessibility identifiers, catalog flags, and metadata-only harnesses do not satisfy playable UI parity.
+- Visual parity tests must prove battles 20-35 show the proper board/sidebar/control structure, not a briefing map or late-career-only surface.
 - The app clearly frames the player as opposing Guderian and treats the historical subject with sober context.
 - "Playable" means a DZW-style hand-playable Guderian battle screen with scenario-specific units, terrain, objectives, legal actions, scoring, AI pressure, blocked-action reporting, logs, and debriefs; proxy-loadable metadata or automation-only completion no longer satisfies the playable milestone.